 This is another similar-looking one, but is more whitish in colour with blue edges.
 There are numerous small white patches on the back as well.

-A similar-looking one will be this flatworm which last the small white patches, but generally has a blue line running along its back in the middle, and a blue border on a whitish background.
-It is also unidentified.
+A similar-looking one will be the Blue-lined Flatworm(Pseudoceros concinnus) which has a blue line running along its back in the middle, and a blue border on a whitish background.
+It is commonly seen on rocky shores and coral reefs.
+This species exhibits long-term parental care, where the adult stays with its egg mass, covering it directly with its body.

 This is possibly a colour variation of the same species.
 It is somewhat brownish-yellow, but similarly the colour darkens toward the edges and has the black followed by white border at the edges.